run-crank/cli/README.md

-  --debug                                    More verbose output to aid in diagnosing issues using Crank --ignore-auth                              Suppress prompts for Cog auth details --local-start-command=local-start-command  Command to start the local Cog (used in combo with --source=local) --source=source                            [default: docker] Use if you are installing a locally developed Cog
+  --debug                                    More verbose output to aid in diagnosing issues using Crank --ignore-auth                              Suppress prompts for Cog auth details --local-start-command=local-start-command  Command to start the local Cog (used in combo with --source=local) --source=source                            [default: docker] Use if you are installing a locally developed Cog.

 EXAMPLE
   $ crank install --source=local